 Dr Alistair Campbell is a Clinical Psychologist working with individuals, couples and families.
 His favourite way of working with clients is using hypnosis and trance to enhance change processes, however he is trained and experienced in a wide range of therapies including Systemic; Solution Oriented; Narrative; Cognitive; and Behavioural approaches.

 Dr Alistair Campbell is not currently taking bookings.
-To make an appointment try Online Booking.
+To make an appointment with an available practitioner try Online Booking.
 Alternatively, you can call M1 Psychology Brisbane on (07) 3067 9129